-The Kirklees Channel panel is chaired by Carol Gilchrist, Head of Safe and Cohesive Communities and meetings are held on a monthly basis.
+The Kirklees Channel panel is chaired by Carol Gilchrist, Head of Communities and meetings are held on a monthly basis.

 The panel is made up of a number of professionals with safeguarding experience from a variety of organisations and services including children and adults safeguarding, education, health, and West Yorkshire Police.

 Who can be referred

 Channel may be appropriate for anyone who is vulnerable to radicalisation or being drawn into any form of extremism.
 Channel aims to safeguard children and adults of any faith, ethnicity or background before their vulnerabilities are exploited by those that would want to cause them or others harm.